MOHAMMAD-ALI-ZAIDI/Machine-Learning-Recommendation-System-Project/README.md

-# Movie Recommendation System – Content Based Filtering
+# Movie Recommendation System –

 A fully–functional Movie Recommendation System built using Machine Learning + NLP, deployed as a clean Streamlit web application.
 The system recommends movies based on similarity of plot, genres, keywords, cast, and director using text vectorization + cosine similarity.